gemarcano/AmbiqSuiteSDK/README.md

-# AmbiqSuiteSDK
+# AmbiqSuiteSDK for the Apollo 3

-A copy of the AmbiqSuite SDK available on GitHub.
-Can be used to include AmbiqSuite as a submodule.
-Can be used to track issues with the SDK, however it is not maintained by AmbiqMicro so the issues may not be resolved upstream.
+This is a fork of the AmbiqSuiteSDK made available by Sparkfun, with support for their RedBoard and Artemis Apollo3 module.
+This fork adds support for building the SDK using meson.

-# Current Version
+# Current SDK Version
 2.4.2

+There are newer SDK versions available upstream for the Apollo3 (3.0.0 appears to be the latest).

 # Getting Started